Ancient history, a UNESCO cathedral and gingerbread, what more could you want?

 Charlemagne also had St Mary’s Church constructed, which became the beautiful Aachen Cathedral.

-Visit Aachen Cathedral
+A visit to Aachen Cathedral

 The original octagonal chapel that Charlemagne had constructed was built between 793 and 813.
-Charlemagne died in 814, and buried in the chapel.
+Charlemagne died in 814, and was buried in the chapel.

 Aachen Cathedral was later extended in 1414 with the addition of the Gothic chancel, for the 600th anniversary of Charlemagne’s death.